Updated June 18, 2019

 Financial Tools—Winner: Wealthfront

-Both allow you to link external accounts so you can get an overall picture of your current finances.
-But Wealthfront has more advanced financial planning tools.
+Both Betterment and Wealthfront allow you to link external accounts.
+This helps you get an overall picture of your current finances.
+However, Wealthfront has the more advanced financial planning tools.

-Wealthfront's financial planning tools (called Path) are available for free whether you use the robo-advisor service or not.
-Some things it can calculate include:
+Path, Wealthfront's financial planning tools, are free to use whether you use the robo advisor or not.
+This tool can help you calculate:

-• How your spending or saving patterns would affect your retirement income
+• How your spending/saving patterns can affect your retirement income

 • What happens if you retire at different ages